kitschpatrol/yanki-obsidian/README.md

 _Default: 60 characters_

-#### Anki-Connect settings
+#### AnkiConnect settings

-These are advanced settings to accommodate custom Anki-Connect configurations.
+These are advanced settings to accommodate custom AnkiConnect configurations.
 The defaults are almost certainly fine.

-Please see the [Anki-Connect documentation](https://git.sr.ht/~foosoft/anki-connect) for details on the Host and Key options.
+Please see the [AnkiConnect documentation](https://git.sr.ht/~foosoft/anki-connect) for details on the Host and Key options.

 #### Advanced settings